 I remember crying and praying while feeling so defeated and discouraged.
 After a little while, I got my first order and I posted my backdrop on my Instagram page.
 More orders came in.
 Posted more photos and more orders!
 It was amazing!
 The joy and motivation I once had was regained!

 I was getting loaded with orders along with school, baby and wife duties but I LOVED IT.
 Just the feeling of doing so many things at once gave me much satisfaction.
 I felt the strength.
 I felt empowered.
-Super woman status!
-Tee-hee.
-It was doing good.
+I felt like a hashtag boss babe.
+It was doing so good.
 However, it was too good to be true.
 After a summer of orders, winter hit and I got no new messages or emails.
-Orders simply went into hibernation.
+At all, Orders simply went into hibernation.
 Another breakdown.
 My confidence was completely destroyed.
 Again, I began to doubt all my efforts.
 “What did I do wrong?
 How do I get back on track?
 Is winter the season for no flowers?”
 I was so confused and lost.
 I couldn’t help but lose hope.
 Who wouldn’t?

 There on Etsy, I had my first angry-client experience.
 That can be a harsh experience and almost a quitting point.
 No one likes an angry client…

 On top of that, I had my own set of critics.
 The, “why is she doing arts and crafts?”, “you really think you can make good money off of this?”, “Don’t get your hopes up!”, etc.